rust-lang/book/nostarch/chapter08.md

 ```

 In this case, `len` will be `4`, which means the vector storing the string
-`"``Hola``"` is 4 bytes long.
-Each of these letters takes one byte when encoded
+`"Hola"` is 4 bytes long.
+Each of these letters takes one byte when encoded in
-in UTF-8.
+UTF-8.
 The following line, however, may surprise you (note that this string
 begins with the capital Cyrillic letter *Ze*, not the Arabic number 3):

 ```